dannycho7/Productivity-InFocus/README.md

 It seems that periodical reminders to stay on task can keep you looking forward.
 By consistently asking you if watching an Entertainment video is the best choice 12 hours before a midterm, LookFWD aims to reduce procrastination, even if by a little bit.
 LookFWD will give warnings based on the category and metadata of the content being loaded by the browser. <br/>

-We can solve procrastination together!
+We can prevent procrastination together!

 ##General Functionalities: <br/>
 1. Remind and alert users when they're off task <br/>